Best Amazon Prime Day deals: Mumsnet favourites

 Mattress cleaning is one of those jobs I know I should do, but can quite happily ignore until someone mentions dust mites and ruins my day.

-Look, I wash the bedding and we have mattress protectors on all beds.
-So, believe me when I say I have good intentions.
-But dragging the big vacuum upstairs, clipping on the upholstery tool and wrestling it across a super king mattress?
-It’s not high on my list of hobbies.
+Look, I wash the bedding and we’ve got mattress protectors on all the beds.
+So yes, I mean well.
+But dragging the big vacuum upstairs, clipping on the upholstery tool and wrestling it across a super king?
+Not exactly my idea of fun.

 That’s where dedicated mattress cleaners come in.
-The Hoover HMC5 4-in-1 Mattress Cleaner and the Spring & Spruce Mattress Maid are both corded handheld vacuums designed for mattresses and soft furnishings.
-I tested both in my own home across our super king bed, two children’s mattresses, pillows, upholstery and our long-suffering sofa.
+The Hoover HMC5 4-in-1 Mattress Cleaner and the Spring & Spruce Mattress Maid are both corded handheld vacuums made for mattresses and soft furnishings.
+I used them on our super king, the kids’ beds, pillows, upholstery and our long-suffering sofa.

 Hoover HMC5 4-in-1 Mattress Cleaner